-When Barney says we, he is referring to his girlfriend (and now fiancée) Kate Southwell, a singer songwriter who goes under the stagename KADA.
+When Barney says we, he is referring to his wife Kate Southwell, a singer songwriter who goes under the stagename KADA.
 “I can’t even begin to explain the support and love she has given me.

 "Without her, none of this would be possible.
 But it’s been positive for her, she has signed a record deal in LA and her work is going so well."

 For Barney the improvements have been incredible.
 “I can stand now, my body and legs feel alive and I can stand with Kate.
 So just that with things like getting out of bed and in and out of the car helps so much."

 "I have a walker that has wheels, and so I put all my weight on to my front foot and start to drag it through and the train brings it through.
 So I am doing laps of the facility, and that is just amazing.
 It’s so crazy."